 3. Time for Narcissus and Holly!

-Your new December baby will have two flowers representing their birth month, the Narcissus and Holly.
+Your new December baby will have two flowers, the Narcissus and Holly, representing their birth month.
 The Narcissus flowers come in a range, but December is specifically represented by the Paperwhite, which grows in winter.
 It’s a cute little flower with a yellow center and six paperwhite petals.
 It represents love and being true to yourself and the one you love.
 According to Farmers Almanac, paperwhites show that you want your beloved to “stay just the way they are.”

 The Holly also represents December birthdays.
-Holly berries are popular on their own during the holiday season, but they symbolize an overall wish for happiness in the home.
+Holly berries are popular on their own during the holiday season and symbolize an overall wish for happiness in the home.
 I think this depiction of bringing a new baby home is so sweet.
-But, don’t taste them!
-Holly berries can be toxic to humans, so leave them for your little birds and small animals to enjoy.
+But don’t taste them!
+Holly berries can be toxic to humans, so leave them for your little birds and animals to enjoy.

 4. A Gorgeous Trio

 The beauty comes in threes this month!
 Well, in birthstones.
 Unless you are an expecting triplet mom!
 December babies are represented by three gorgeous stones: zircon, tanzanite, and turquoise.

 Zircon is a naturally occurring stone that can be any color of the rainbow – its most common form is a burnt orange earth tone, but its most popular color is the vivid aqua blue.
 Zircon, not to be confused with cubic zirconia, is a bright, dazzling gemstone from the Asian countries of Thailand, Cambodia, and Southern Vietnam.
 Legend says wearing zircon will relieve pain — a helpful stone to have during your postpartum time!
 Additionally, zircon is known to enhance appetite and provide protection to travelers.